pablo4lvarez/Data-And-ML-Portfolio/README.md

 Tools used (at the moment):

-* Python: Pandas, Numpy and Matplotlib, Scikitlearn.
+* Python: Pandas, Numpy, Matplotlib and Scikitlearn.

 ## Contents